 To be referred for our online groups, people will need to be eligible for a placement at Sydenham Garden, and have access to the internet and to a device with a camera.
 Co-workers who accept a placement in our online groups will be asked to attend each week for at least 3 months.

-Art & Craft groups (1 hour, weekly via Zoom, various times)
+Art & Craft (1.5 hours, weekly via Zoom, various times)